fluse1367/ulib/README.md

 ## Repository

 See the versions table to find out the most recent versions.
+Make sure you only include the `loader` as runtime library.

 <details><summary>Gradle</summary>